 - Initial prompt from instructor posted on Sunday evening.

-- Students have until Wednesday evening to post an initial reply.
+- Students have until Wednesday evening to post an initial response.

-- Beginning Thursday, students post two responses on two different days until Sunday (or some other deadline).
+- Beginning Thursday, students post two responses to classmates' posts until Saturday.

 - Have students self-evaluate their own previous posts a few times during the semester by asking them to consider how well their contributions followed ideas adapted from Grice's Maxims (source):